tom-draper/api-analytics/README.md

 ### 1. Generate a new API key

-Head to *URL* to generate your unique API key with a single click.
+Head to https://my-api-analytics.vercel.app/generate to generate your unique API key with a single click.
 This key is used to monitor your specific API, so keep it secret!
 It's also required in order to view your APIs analytics dashboard.

 ### 2. Add middleware to your API